Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Conclusion

 \section{Conclusion}

 We introduced FEATS---a machine learning approach for estimating force distributions using the GelSight Mini tactile sensor.
 By training a U-net model on \ac{fea}-derived data, we achieved accurate predictions of both shear and normal forces from raw sensor images, with Mean Absolute Error (MAE) under~$\unit[0.8]{N}$ on average in the range $\unit[0 - 40]{N}$ for the total normal force and under~$\unit[0.3]{N}$ on average for the total shear force in each direction with a range of $\unit[-5]{N}$ to $\unit[5]{N}$.
-The model shows potential for real-time applications and generalization to different indenters and sensors, although additional improvements are needed to account for the domain gap when a different sensor is used.
-This could be addressed, e.g., via the recently proposed domain adaptation for optical tactile sensors~\cite{chen2024deep}.
+The model showed potential for real-time applications and generalization to previously unseen indenters and GelSight Mini sensors, which could be further improved through domain adaptation~\cite{chen2024deep}.
 Our FEATS method offers an efficient online approach that amortizes the cost of running inverse \ac{fea} into a forward pass of a neural network, resulting in physically-grounded, interpretable representations for optical tactile sensors.
-Future work will focus on enhancing the model’s robustness to different tactile scenarios, refining its generalization capabilities across a broader range of objects and sensor types, and work towards demonstrating the representation's effectiveness in robotic manipulation tasks.
+Future work will focus on enhancing the model’s robustness to different tactile scenarios and work towards demonstrating the representation's effectiveness in robotic manipulation tasks.